Taller in More Ways: Composition and lyrics

 The sixth track of Taller in More Ways is the midtempo pop rock ballad "Ugly", consisting of acoustic guitars "buoyed by peripheral detail".
 Its lyrical content is related to self-esteem and body-image concerns; the song received comparisons to "Beautiful" by American recording artist Christina Aguilera and "Unpretty" by American girl group TLC.

 "It Ain't Easy", the album's seventh track, is an electro and R&B song backed by a guitar riff, drums and keys.
 It is reminiscent of that heard on "Personal Jesus" by Depeche Mode.
 Lyrically, "It Ain't Easy" is about the Sugababes as people and balancing their lives with their careers.

 The album's eighth track, "Bruised", contains a repetitive "ta-na-na" backing vocal and is lyrically about a tempestuous relationship.
 Buchanan revealed that the song is about being in an unhealthy relationship, saying: "Every time they come close to you, you get bruised".

 The ninth track of the album is a cover of Animotion's new wave single, "Obsession".
 Hoffman described it as "sugary synth pop".
 The song contains "glittering" chord progressions of a 1980s nightclub.
 According to Talia Kraines of BBC, the cover is an "almost exact reworking" of the original.

 This is followed by the progressive electropop track "Ace Reject", lyrically inspired by dysfunctional relationships.
 Buchanan spoke of the song's concept and meaning, saying: "It's about the fact that we break up and make up and we don't know why."

 The UK bonus track, "Better", features an "ooh-ooh-ooh" backing vocal and is lyrically about overcoming one's problems.
 The song was compared to "Thank You" by Jamelia.

-The album's twelfth and closing track is "2 Hearts", an acoustic-driven pop ballad that incorporates European electropop.
+The album's twelfth and closing track is "2 Hearts", an acoustic-driven power ballad that incorporates dark wave and European electropop.
 The song's instrumentation consists of guitars, horns, beats, bass, percussion and strings.
 It also features a string grandeur similar to that of Hybrid.
 The song is reminiscent of "Grace Under Pressure" by Elbow.